 A recurring deadline

-By showcasing some of my art each year it also creates the feeling of having a deadline to have something to show which has proven great to overcome creator’s block.
-Using my birthday date as an anchor makes it both personally significant and absolutely immutable.
-There is a zen or stoïc aspect to things that cannot change, they don’t require you to think about them at all because they cannot be modified anyways but only appreciated or even celebrated.
+The ability for me to focus on things is something I practice everyday.
+By showcasing some of my art each year it also creates a hard deadline to have something to show which has proven great to overcome creator’s block.
+Using my birthday date as an anchor makes it both personally significant and absolutely immutable, it has to be around that time which turns out to be a great time for showcasing new works because it’s right at the end of the summer madness and everyone is metaphorically or literally going back to school.
+There is a soothing zen or stoïc aspect to things that cannot change, they don’t require you to think about them at all because they cannot be modified anyways but only appreciated, feared or even celebrated.

 Replace a seemingly meaningless event by something more personal and savory

 I hate birthdays, birthdays are always stressful to me and subjectively rather pointless.
 To me age increments seem like the most shallow reason to gather your friends.
 It feels bland and impersonal.
 With no clear enthusiasm about the process I have always struggled to enjoy those moments.
-On the other hand sharing a yearly creative produce with close friends is much more satisfying and creates a more interesting dialogue, the focus shifts away from Time to Space : the place, the venue becomes a second home for a few days, a secluded island of weirdness.
+On the other hand sharing a yearly creative produce with close friends is much more satisfying and creates a more interesting dialogue, the focus shifts away from Time to Space : the place, the venue becomes a second home for a few days, a secluded island of experimentation with no expectations.

 Connect with the local “scene” and exchange ideas